handtrixx/dolf/README.md

+# DOLF

 <img src="logo.webp" alt="Logo" width="240" height="240">

-# DOLF
-Dosbox-X (MS-DOS) for Wolf, v0.10
+Dosbox-X (MS-DOS) for Wolf, v0.3

+## Why?
+I want to be able to run my MS-DOS discs (Games!) inside Wolf, e.g., to directly jump into the command line and have a GUI to switch images etc.
+Also Dosbox-X is not available in Retroarch but provides much more functionality then the original Dosbox, like the GUI.

 ## What is it?
 This projects provides a dosbox-x docker image to be used by the amazing Wolf project.

-## Why?
-I want to be able to run my MS-DOS discs inside Wolf, e.g., to directly jump into the command line and have a GUI to switch images etc.
-Also Dosbox-X is not available in Retroarch but provides much more functionality then the original Dosbox, like the GUI.

-## Quickstart
-Dolf tries to make you start of MS-DOS as easy as possible.
-If you are missing images of your games/applications, you either have to create image files from the installation discs you still have, or can maybe find them at a location like archive.org.

-### MS-DOS
-After follwing this you will get a virtual PC with:
+Using this you will get a you virtual PC with:
 - A 486 DX2 CPU on 66 MHZ (tweakable)
 - 16 MB of RAM (608KB EMS memory)
 - A 2GB (!)
 HDD as C: